realpython/python-guide/docs/intro/learning.rst

 The Python Tutorial
 ~~~~~~~~~~~~~~~~~~~~

-This is the official tutorial, it covers all the basics, and offers a tour of the
+This is the official tutorial.
+It covers all the basics, and offers a tour of the
-language and the standard library, recommended for those who need a quickstart
+language and the standard library.
+Recommended for those who need a quickstart
 guide to the language.

     `The Python Tutorial <http://docs.python.org/tutorial/index.html>`_